swisscyberstorm/swisscyberstorm.com.2017/1-challenges.md

 <article>
 <h2>Who can participate?</h2>
 	 <ul class="list-group">
-		  <li class="list-group-item">If you are between 14 and 25 years old and having a permanent residence in Switzerland, you are allowed to become a member of the SWISS NATIONAL TEAM.
-It is not mandatory to have the Swiss citizenship, but you have to live and work in Switzerland. </li>
-		  <li class="list-group-item">If you are between 14 and 20 years old, you are probably a student at a Swiss Kantonsschule or Gymnasium or you are doing an apprentice in informatic, either as system engineer or software developer.
-You are allowed to participate!</li>
-		  <li class="list-group-item">If you are beetween 20 and 25 years old, you are probably a student at a Swiss university (ETH, EPFL) or Swiss university of Applied Sciences (FH).
-May you have finished your apprentice, military service and you are a regular worker as system, network or software engineer?
-You are allowed to participate as well!</li>
-		  <li class="list-group-item">You are allowed to participate as long as you don't have a master degree.
-You can participate if you have a Bachelor degree, that's fine. </li>
 		  <li class="list-group-item">Juniors must be born in 1997 or before.
 Seniors must be born in the range from 1992-1996.</li>
 	</ul>
 </article>